-If the family transfers to a new unit, the SDHC will perform a new reexamination, and the anniversary date will be changed.
+If the family transfers to a new unit, the PHA will perform a new reexamination, and the anniversary date will be changed.

-The SDHC may, at its discretion, also schedule a reexamination for completion prior to the anniversary date for administrative purposes.
+The PHA may also schedule an reexamination for completion prior to the anniversary date for administrative purposes.

 Notification of and Participation in the Annual Reexamination Process